Badge photo

 • A note-taking platform

-Python Game Project Ideas
+4. Python Game Projects

 • A location-based mobile game, in which you capture territory